 Converting Logical Numbers to/from Binary Representation

 When unparsing a binary number (packed decimal or twos-complement) and excess precision is supplied in the Infoset no rounding occurs.
-It is a processing error.
+It is a Processing Error.

 Converting Base-2 Binary Numbers

 For both parsing and unparsing, the bit string that represents the content region for a base-2 binary number is converted to/from an Infoset value by a calculation that involves the length and the dfdl:byteOrder and dfdl:bitOrder properties.